Dabrytskaya/dabrytskaya.github.io/README.md

-# Welcome to Personal Site of Katia Dabrytskaya
+# Welcome to Personal Site by Katia Dabrytskaya

-It`s a Web-page for Pre-course of Katia's Personal Project
+Thanks for your attention and contribution. 🤗

+## Goal

+My goal is to build my personal website and to learn how to plan UX/UI.

+## Stages

+- [X] Planning
+- [X] UI UX Interview
+- [X] Backlog
+- [X] Wireframe
+- [ ] Development Strategy
+- [ ] Development
+- [ ] Retrospective

+## Technologies

+- GITHUB
+- VSC
+- CLI
+- HTML
+- CSS

+## Links

-To find the result go to  [dabrytskaya.github.io](https://dabrytskaya.github.io)
+- To find the result go to  [dabrytskaya.github.io](https://dabrytskaya.github.io)

-Thanks for your attention. 🤗

-I hope it will be as that image... one day 😂😂
+- I hope it will be as that image... one day 😂😂

 ![img](/Kate_Design.png)